 In 2005 she chaired the important National Review into School Music Education.
 Former Chair of the Perth International Arts Festival until 2016, current director of Synergy, Bond University, and Education Investment Fund.
 Also a member of the WA Artistic Review Panel for Musica Viva Australia.

 In 2003 she was made Officer of the Order of Australia by the Australian Government for services to the arts and education and in 2013 she was awarded the Gold Medal by the Australian Institute of Company Directors (WA).
+She is currently Chair of the WA Salaries & Allowances Tribunal.
 Director since 21 May 2016.

 BBus BA (Swinburne).
 Darren Taylor is Managing Director and Head of Strategy for Melbourne-based brand agency Taylor & Grace.
 Formerly of ArtWords, where he worked with the University of Melbourne, ARC Special Research Centres and important not-for-profit organisations such as Centacare, Kildonan and Mental Illness Fellowship Victoria before starting his own agency.